netsampler/goflow2/README.md

 For instance Flink, or the more recent Kafka Streams and kSQLdb.
 Direct storage can be done with data-warehouses like Clickhouse.

-In some cases, the consumer will require protobuf messages to be prefixed by length.
-To do this, use the flag `-format.protobuf.fixedlen=true`.
+Each protobuf message is prefixed by its varint length.

 This repository contains [examples of pipelines](./compose) with docker-compose.
 The available pipelines are: